 A program and a process are related terms.
-The major difference between program and process is that program is a set of instructions to perform a designated task whereas the process is a program in execution.
-A process is an active entity while a program is a passive entity.
+The major difference between program and process is that program is a group of instructions to carry out a specified task whereas the process is a program in execution.
+While a process is an active entity, a program is considered to be a passive one.

 There exist a many-to-one relationship between process and program, which means one program can invoke multiple processes or in other words multiple processes can be a part of the same program.

 |Basic ||Program is a set of instruction.||When a program is executed, it is known as process.|

 |Required resources||Program is stored on disk in some file and does not require any other resources.||Process holds resources such as CPU, memory address, disk, I/O etc.|

 A Program, in simple words, can be considered as a system activity.
 In batch processing system these are called executing jobs while in a real-time operating system it is called tasks or programs.
 A user can run multiple programs where the operating system facilitates its own internal programmed activities such as memory management using some techniques.